Hurricane Ernesto (2024): Impact

+Three deaths and $520 million in damages have been attributed to Ernesto.

 Leeward Islands

 A gust of 77 mph was recorded in Saint Barthélemy and 61 mph in Saint Martin.
 In Sint Maarten, minor damage was reported.
 Localized flooding occurred, while some bits of debris were thrown around.
 As Ernesto passed south of Anguilla, it brought strong winds and hazardous surf conditions to the island.
-The Blowing Hole and Sandy Ground ports were closed in preparation for the storm, and the Clayton J. Lloyd International Airport closed early until further notice.
-On the island of Sint Eustatius, many trees were downed, including a large one in Hell Hole that was completely snapped in half.
+The Blowing Hole and Sandy Ground ports were closed in preparation for the storm, and Clayton J. Lloyd International Airport closed early until further notice.
+On the island of Sint Eustatius, many trees were downed.
 Almost every village on the island had some damage.
 Multiple roadways were damaged and flooded.
 One road needed to be stabilized by a backhoe.
-Power outages occurred, though power was quickly restored.
+Power outages occurred but was quickly restored.
 Part of a historic stone structure was knocked into a wall that resided below.

 In Saint Kitts and Nevis, powerlines and trees were downed, while workers needed to clear roads of debris after Ernesto passed by.
 The National Emergency Management Agency of St. Kitts advised residents to stay off roads and potentially unstable ground.
 Preliminary damage due to Ernesto across the island was estimated at EC$2.1 million (US$780,000).
 Power outages occurred in Antigua and Barbuda.
 In Montserrat, heavy rainfall and winds from Ernesto damaged a ship in Little Bay.
-The boat was carrying roughly 250 l of diesel oil, though the Oil Spill Team was able to recover it.
+The boat was carrying roughly 250 l of diesel oil, though the Oil Spill Team was able to recover the diesel oil.

 Several main roads on the island of Guadeloupe were closed due to the storm.
 More than 45,000 customers lost power in the Virgin Islands as a result of hurricane force wind gusts.
 The entirety of Saint Croix and Saint Thomas lost electricity.
 By August 14, many roads in the US Virgin Islands were still damaged and residents were urged to stay off of them.
 Many trees and utility poles were knocked down by winds across the islands, while branches from the trees were scattered across the roadways.
-At least six cellphone towers were knocked offline in the Virgin Islands.
-United States President Joe Biden approved a disaster declaration for US Virgin Islands.
+At least six cellphone towers were disabled in the Virgin Islands.
+United States President Joe Biden approved a disaster declaration for the US Virgin Islands.

 Power outages occurred on all islands.
 All schools were closed prior to the storm's arrival.
 Over 10,000 people were still without power in the US Virgin Islands on August 16.